mynormh/css-grid/lessons.md

 ## Repeat function

 - `repeat(amount, pattern)` allows us to repeat a given pattern the specified amount of times.
 It can go anywhere in `grid-template-columns` or `grid-template-rows`, allowing us to mix and match them with other values.

+- ## Sizing grid items

+- If we want an item to span multiple columns we use `grid-column: span columns_number`.
+- If an items spans more columns than the grid can fit from the starting position of the item, it will wrap the item to the start of the next row.
+This will leave the space the item would've taken in blank.
+- We can also use `grid-row: span columns_number` to span multiple rows.
+- If the single item is bigger than the actual grid can fit it will create implicit columns/rows to fit the item.